stubailo/books-recompose/README.md

 Important Points:
-- Only way I know how to run a search with graphql is to use MongoDB on the backend use the ReGex operator there.
-So had to be put up a quick sandbox on [mLab] (www.mlab.com)
+- Only way I know how to run a search with graphql is to use MongoDB on the backend and use the ReGex operator there.
+So I had to be put up a quick sandbox on [mLab] (www.mlab.com)

-- For a functioning graphql endpoint to test against that I could connect to MongoDB, I went  with Apollo's awesome [Launchpad](launchpad.graphql.com).
-My first run at this was with [GraphCool](www.graph.cool) but you don't have control of the resolvers as I understand it so could not really get at the Regex thing.
+- For a functioning graphql endpoint to test against that I could connect to MongoDB, I went  with Apollo's awesome [Launchpad](https://dev-blog.apollodata.com/introducing-launchpad-the-graphql-server-demo-platform-cc4e7481fcba).
+My first run at this was with [GraphCool](www.graph.cool) but you don't have control of the resolvers as I understand it so I could not really get at the Regex thing.
 They do have an [Algolia](www.algolia.com) integration that seems worth checking out.

 - For fake data, I used [Mockeroo](www.mockeroo.com) because there regex functionality